 on recognized training courses and trainees in private studios.
 More experienced

-restorer members can apply for Fellowship, our professional qualification.
-Fellows
+restorer members can have applied for Fellowship, our professional qualification.

-can be expected to have an advanced level of competence, as well as suitable premises,
+Fellows would be expected to have an advanced level of competence, as well as suitable

-sound business practice and general immersion in the field.
-A representative cross-section
+premises, sound business practice and general immersion in the field.
+A representative

-of their work is inspected by examiners appointed by the Council of the BAPCR.
+cross-section of their work was also inspected by examiners appointed by the Council

-The BAPCR administers a scheme for public enquirers, to direct them to Fellows in
+The BAPCR administers a scheme for public enquirers, to direct them to existing Fellows

 are in the hands of an accredited practitioner.
 Members receive our twice-yearly

-journal, the Picture Restorer, now in its twentieth year of publication, and attend
+journal, the Picture Restorer, now in its twenty-second year of publication, and

-regular meetings with a guest speaker at the Art Workers Guild in Central London.
+attend regular meetings with a guest speaker at the Art Workers Guild in Central